karthixv4/karthixv4/README.md

 Hola!
-- 🌱 From the very first day I got exposure to web applications, I always wanted to know how things work from the other side of it.
+- 🌱 From the very first day I visited a website,
-Currently, I'm an aspiring full stack developer.
+I always wanted to know how things work from the other side of it.
 Focusing on => { Java,Spring,ReactJS }